Office Puppy Diaries Volume 5: Nutrition

 Puppies grow…fast.
 In fact, dogs usually reach 90% of their adult weight by the age of 6 months.
-Since Mikey’s a Border Collie, she’ll likely grow to be 35-40 lbs range.
+Since Mikey is a Border Collie, she’ll likely grow to be 35-40 lbs range.
 This means that at 6 months she’ll likely be ~32-36 lbs or so.
 We got her at 8 weeks when she weighed only about 8 pounds, meaning she’s going to gain 6-7 pounds for each of the next 4 months.
-Because puppies are growing, their nutritional requirements differ than an adult dog whose size is largely static.
+Because puppies are growing, their nutritional requirements differ from those of an adult dog whose size is largely static.
 The time frame for feeding your dog puppy food can vary, but in general it lasts until they are a year old.
-However, it’s always suggested that you consult with your vet as there could be instances where the switch might have to be made sooner.
+However, it’s always suggested that you consult with your vet as there could be instances where the switch might be made earlier.

 Another question is what type of food should they eat?
 Moist and wet foods are easier to chew and digest, but don’t have as much protein as the kibble and since they have more water that means less nutrients.
 They also tend to cost more and will spoil faster so they need to be sealed and stored properly.
 Dry food has some good benefits for cleaning the teeth and is easy to digest too!
 The favored route is to do a combination, mixing some kibble with the wet or semi-moist food.
 You can switch it up from meal to meal, say dry for breakfast and wet for dinner.
 I personally combine kibble with moist or semi-moist food along with a small amount of water which helps to be able to mix it all together.